+To avoid benzocaine-containing products, product labels must be carefully inspected for benzocaine or any of its alternative names.
 Any products that are labelled 'anaesthetic' or 'caine' should be suspected of containing benzocaine or a related compound.

 See the DermNet NZ bookstore.